jbuckman/jbuckman.github.io/_posts/2022-11-18-on-the-road-from-st-petersburg.md

 The solution, $$f^* = \frac{p}{l} - \frac{1-p}{w}$$, is the formula for the famous [Kelly Criterion](https://en.wikipedia.org/wiki/Kelly_criterion).

 One last interesting property to note: EV and RV agree when $$f$$ is very small.
+This means that we only need to take RV into account when wagering a non-insignificant fraction of our bankroll.
+For tiny bets, reasoning with EV is sufficient.
 To see this, we need to use the fact that $$\log x+1 \approx x$$ for $$x \approx 0$$.
 Recall that EV says that we should take the bet when $$\frac{pw}{(1-p)l} > 1$$, and RV says that we should take the bet when $$(1+fw)^{p}(1-fl)^{(1-p)} > 1$$.
 Now, when $$f \approx 0$$, we have $$fw \approx 0$$ and $$-fl \approx 0$$, so: